solutionphil/3D-Printer-Chamber-Fan-Control-with-RP2040-ILI9341-320x240/00_Preparation/Wire Diagram/readme.md

 - T_CS: RP2040 pin D5 (can use another pin if desired, or GND, see below)
 - T_CLK: RP2040 pin D1 (must be the same as Display CS)

+## Other
-## For wiring sensors and UART or I2C Check the Wire Diagrams
+- For wiring sensors and UART or I2C Check the Wire Diagrams